 Our school is supported in many ways by our families and the greater community.

 We have active links with Taranaki Seedsavers and are the guardians of the purple shelling pea which children grow and sell each year while adding to the seed stock and keeping it viable.
-Our students also participate in the local crop swap at Waitoriki Hall when we have excess produce to share.
-We also support the Waitoriki hall in numerous ways including the Christmas market and writing letters to accompany their recent successful funding application for a new kitchen.
+Our students occasionally participate in the local crop swap at Waitoriki Hall when we have excess produce to share.
+We also support the Waitoriki hall in numerous ways including the Christmas market and writing letters to accompany funding applications.
+The students are developing the community food forest on the vacant land behind the hall.

 Parents and grandparents are encouraged to attend our fortnightly assemblies.
 Assemblies regularly require audience participation in one way or another to keep them interesting for our whanau.